robdevops/finbot/README.md

 ### Stock lookup
 ![Screenshot showing stock info on Slack](img/stockinfo.png?raw=true "Screenshot showing stock info on Slack")

 The stock lookup returns various stats relevant to a stock's valuation, growth and risk factors.
-This report can only be run through the interactive bot.

 #### Emoji legend
 * The colored circle next to the symbol at the top indicates the current market state: